Nix Expression Language non-determinism example

 The larger expressions require some experience and care to figure out.

-It has first class anonymous functions (lambdas) and attribute sets
+It has support for first class anonymous functions (lambdas) and attribute sets

 operator.
 Attribute sets also provide merge and other operations: